Vinayak-Arora/Premier-League-2017-18-points/README.md

 # Premier-League-2017-18-points
-This visualisation in R using shiny package shows cumulative lines animation for each team corresponding to the points they had on each match day. <br>
+This visualisation in R using shiny package shows cumulative lines animation for each team corresponding to the points they had on all match day. <br>
 You can select any number of the 20 teams who participated in Premier League 2017-18 season. <br>
 A segment below the graph shows information about each match which is clicked on in the line hraph. <br>